ctc-oss/fapolicy-analyzer/README.md

 This installation method is currently available for Fedora 37 and greater, including Rawhide.

-EPEL releases are planned but are not yet available.
+Official EPEL releases are coming, but are not yet available.
+See the Copr releases for EPEL 8.

 ```sh
 dnf install fapolicy-analyzer